RaphaelKMandel/chronicles-of-vimia/README.md

 - Use Vim commands to delete text in red and insert mode to add text in green
 - Score points by correctly typing and editing the falling text before it hits the ground
 - Your keystrokes are counted so use as few keystrokes as possible to get the highest score
-- Dont let the buffers hit the ground, or your keystrokes will be penalized!
+- Don't let the buffers hit the ground, or they will disappear!
 - Quit the game using :q
 - Start a new game using :n

 ## Current Features

-1. Motions (h, j, k, l, f, t, w, e, b, 0, ^, _, and $) and Commands (d, c, and .)
-2. An Arcade mode, where users shoot for the highest score
+1. An Arcade mode, where users shoot for the highest score

 ## Planned Features

 1. A campaign mode, where users can level up by acquiring motions
 2. A training mode, where puzzles are generated to get practice on a certain motion or command
-3. Text objects (iw, aw, ap) and associated spawners
-4. More than one falling buffer at a time
+3. More than one falling buffer at a time
-5. Better graphics, effects, etc...
+4. Better graphics, effects, etc...
-6. A larger library of buffer spawners to teach certain chords/patterns
+5. A larger library of buffer spawners to teach certain chords/patterns
-7. Adding new spawners as score increases
+6. Adding new spawners as score increases